Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Appendix

 \subsection{Relation to the Full SLAM Problem}

-The one-dimensional model discussed above is a linear, scalar, and purely local problem.
+The one-dimensional model discussed above is a linear scalar problem.
 In contrast, the SLAM problem solved in the numerical experiments: \begin{itemize} \item involves vector-valued unknowns, \item is nonlinear due to rotational components, \item leads to state-dependent Jacobian matrices, \item contains loop closure constraints inducing long-range couplings. \end{itemize}

-Nevertheless, the Gauss--Newton system matrices, see~\eqref{eq:slam-hessian}, arising in the full SLAM problem share essential properties with matrix~\eqref{eq:1d_laplace_matrix}: symmetry, positive definiteness after fixing the gauge, sparsity induced by local couplings, and a block structure corresponding to multi-component unknowns.
+Nevertheless, the Gauss--Newton system matrices, see~\eqref{eq:slam-hessian}, arising in the full SLAM problem share essential properties with matrix discussed in the Appendix: symmetry, positive definiteness after fixing the gauge, sparsity induced by local couplings, and a block structure corresponding to multi-component unknowns.

 This analogy provides intuition for the use of domain decomposition methods in the SLAM-context and helps to explain the effectiveness of overlapping Schwarz preconditioners in this setting.
-It also motivates to consider other types of DDM from structural mechanics~\cite{itersub_2009} as well.
+It also motivates considering other types of DDM from structural mechanics~\cite{itersub_2009} as well.